aminya/IrisSat-Flight-Software/README.md

 This project requires SoftConsole 6.1 and Libero 12.1.

 ### Configure FPGA
-1. Open the \*.prjx found in mbsat-fsw-libero, with Libero 12.1.
+1. Open the \*.prjx found in iris-fsw-libero, with Libero 12.1.
 2. Connect the MSR board to the computer.
 3. In the "Design Flow" panel on the left, double-click "Run PROGRAM Action".